 2 tsp onion powder

 1. Preheat oven to 400°F. Drain, rinse and dry the jackfruit.
 Cut the jackfruit into smaller pieces by cutting it from core to the edge(or pulse a few times in a food processor).
 In a skillet over medium heat with 1 Tbsp oil, sauté onions for 4 to 5 minutes.
 Add in the chopped jackfruit and broth.
 Cover and cook 8 to 10 minutes, remove from heat.
 Mash the jackfruit with potato masher, until it breaks apart and looks pulled or shredded.

 2. Toss jackfruit with 1/4 cup BBQ sauce, then spread in an even layer on a parchment paper lined baking sheet.
 Bake for 15 minutes.Decrease oven temperature to 375°F.

 3. Place cooked jackfruit into a medium bowl.
-Mix tahini, soy sauce and liquid smoke together then stir into jackfruit mixture.
+Mix tahini, soy sauce, liquid smoke and 1/4 cup water together then stir into jackfruit mixture.

 4. In a large bowl, combine the vital wheat gluten, smoked paprika, onion powder, garlic powder, and salt, mixing well.

 5. Add the jackfruit mixture to the dry ingredients.
 Stir to mix well and continue to mix another 3 minutes to activate the vital wheat gluten.
 Let stand covered for 15 minutes.